lzmunch/virtual-cmu-fence/README.md

-# Three.js boilerplate
+# CMU Virtual Fence Archiver

-This is a simple three.js boilerplate for new projects, feel free to contribute!
+Copied from three.js boilerplate for new projects. https://github.com/learnthreejs/three-js-boilerplate

-### Setup
+### Setup (from learnthhreejs)
 Run the setup script to make the repository your own!

 ```bash